jarviscanada/jarvis_data_eng_TomiAina/core_java/grep/README.md

 ````

 The app has the ability to search for text patterns (regex) in a given directory (rootPath),
 and outputs matched line to a file (outFile).
 #Implemenation
 In implementing the app, a method is written to handle the CLI arguments (the arguments have been described above).
 These arguments are saved to private variables using ``Getters`` and ``Settters``.
 In addition, self4j is used to
 logging messages (exceptions) and debugging.
 The IntelliJ IDE is used to generate, implement all methods and run the app.
-These methods perform the folllowing functions:
+These methods perform the following functions:

 ## Pseudocode
 ````